Estherbabs/Kickboxing-Quiz/README.md

 - As a first time user, I want to be able to create username and navigate into the quiz area.
 - As a user, I want to be able to answer all questions and navigate to the last question.
+- As a user, I am able login and logout.
+- As a user, I am able to know when I get the answer correct or incorrect.
 - As a user, I want to be able to see what I scored in answering all questions.
 - As a user, I want to be able to start the game again.